21 Aug Downsizing in Ottawa: What Living Arrangement is Best?

 Assisted Living Communities

 For those seeking to downsize and find attentive care with daily tasks, assisted living communities are the ideal solution and the easiest environment to age in place.
-Typical homes are either a one-to-two bedroom or studio apartments.
+Typical homes are either a one-to-two bedroom or studio apartment.
 Kitchenettes are common in these units as they normally include meal service, and you’ll find a host of disability-friendly features such as handrails and low countertops for accessible living.

 If you’re keen on reducing the size of your home and the amount of clutter you have without leaving family or a source of income behind, opt for a coach home.
 If you own a large property, consider having one built and opening up the main original house for rental.
 Coach homes can be built from converted sheds or garages with little hassle, and also designed to suit accessibility and safety needs.
 This enables you to not only live more simply and in an environment fit for aging in place thanks to its smaller size, but it allows for a continual source of income or access to family care by renting out the main house.